 - Other travel assistance services - including visa and passport, hospital referrals, translation services, logistics management, and coordination

-The best part about this rescue and evacuation insurance for trekkers is that there is no altitude cap, meaning this policy will even cover you at the summit of Mount Everest!
+While this rescue and evacuation insurance for trekkers used to have no altitude cap, you now need to add the "High Altitude Evacuation" if stepping above 4,600 m which almost doubles the price.
+However, with this add-on, there are no caps, meaning this policy will cover you at the summit of Mount Everest.

 Get a Quote: Global Rescue